Counselor Education Student and Professional Organizations

 Counselors for Social Justice (CSJ)

-CSJ is a community of counselors, counselor educators, graduate students, and school and community leaders who seek equity and an end to oppression and injustice affecting clients, students, counselors, families, communities, schools, workplaces, governments, and other social and institutional systems.
+CSJ is a community of counselors, counselor educators, graduate students, and school and community leaders who seek an end to oppression and injustice affecting clients, students, counselors, families, communities, schools, workplaces, governments, and other social and institutional systems.

 International Association of Addictions and Offender Counselors (IAAOC)